heycristhian/product-hexagonal/README.md

 ## Prerequisites ✅
-Before running the project and running it, you will need to install some programs, such as:
+Before running the project, you will need to install some programs, such as:

 * [Docker](https://www.docker.com/products/docker-desktop)
 * [Postman](https://www.postman.com/downloads/)